 UNCOVERED U.S. MILITARY RECORDS REVEAL TRUE STATUS OF KOREAN COMFORT WOMEN

-Archived official military reports written during World War II by American soldiers, who interrogated captured Korean civilians, clearly confirm that Korean women were NOT conscripted, coerced, or abducted by the Japanese military to serve as comfort women.
+Archived official military reports were written during World War II by American soldiers, who interrogated captured Korean civilians, clearly confirm that Korean women were NOT conscripted, coerced, or abducted by the Japanese military to serve as comfort women.

 One of these reports (Ref.
 1), written by Lt.
 Wilson, dated 24 April 1945, based on testimonials of three captured Korean civilians, states (under Item 18):